 5. On the next screen, select the External Drive where you want to store the System Image Backup and click on Next.

-6. Patiently wait for the computer to complete the process of Creating System Image Backup.
+6. Wait for the computer to complete the process of creating the System Image Backup.
+The time to create System Image Backup depends on the amount of data available on your computer.